groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/java/conversion-options/java-conversion-custom-fonts-groupdocs/_index.md

 ---
-title: "Java Document Conversion with Custom Fonts Using GroupDocs.Conversion"
+title: "Java: Convert Presentation to PDF Using GroupDocs.Conversion"
-description: "Learn how to convert Java documents while preserving custom fonts using GroupDocs.Conversion.
-Ensure consistent document appearance across platforms."
+description: "Learn how to convert presentation to PDF using GroupDocs.Conversion for Java, including custom font substitution and pptx to pdf java support."
-date: "2025-04-28"
+date: "2025-12-20"
 weight: 1
 url: "/java/conversion-options/java-conversion-custom-fonts-groupdocs/"
 keywords:
   - Java document conversion
   - custom fonts in Java
   - GroupDocs.Conversion for Java
 type: docs
 ---

-# Java Document Conversion with Custom Fonts Using GroupDocs.Conversion
+# Java: Convert Presentation to PDF Using GroupDocs.Conversion

-In today's digital world, converting documents while maintaining their original design and layout is crucial.
-Whether you're preparing a presentation for a client or archiving important files, ensuring that fonts are consistent across platforms can be challenging.
-This tutorial will guide you through using GroupDocs.Conversion for Java to convert presentations into PDFs with custom font substitutions, ensuring visual integrity throughout the process.
+In today’s fast‑paced digital environment, **convert presentation to PDF** reliably while preserving the original look is a must‑have capability.
+Whether you’re sharing a client‑facing deck, archiving training material, or automating report generation, missing fonts can ruin the visual experience.
+This tutorial walks you through using GroupDocs.Conversion for Java to **convert presentation to PDF** with custom font substitution, so your output looks exactly as intended on any device.

-**What You’ll Learn:**
+## Quick Answers
+- **What does “convert presentation to PDF” mean?** It transforms PowerPoint files (e.g., .pptx) into PDF documents while retaining layout, graphics, and text.
-- Set up GroupDocs.Conversion for Java in your project.
+- **Which library handles the conversion?** GroupDocs.Conversion for Java.
-- Implement custom font substitution during presentation-to-PDF conversions.
-- Configure advanced conversion options using GroupDocs.Conversion.
-- Apply these features to real-world scenarios.

-Let's dive into the prerequisites and get started!
+- **Do I need a Maven dependency?** Yes – add the **groupdocs maven dependency** shown below.
+- **Can I replace missing fonts?** Absolutely, use `FontSubstitute` to map unavailable fonts to alternatives.
+- **Is a license required for production?** Yes, a valid GroupDocs license is needed for commercial use.

+## What is “convert presentation to PDF” in Java?
+Converting a presentation to PDF means taking a PowerPoint file (typically .pptx) and generating a PDF version that mirrors the original slides.
+The process involves parsing the slide content, rendering graphics, and embedding fonts so the PDF displays consistently across platforms.

+## Why use GroupDocs.Conversion for this task?
+- **High fidelity** – maintains exact layout, animations (as static images), and vector graphics.
+- **Custom font support** – lets you define fall‑back fonts, eliminating “missing font” warnings.
+- **Maven‑friendly** – simple **groupdocs maven dependency** integration.
+- **Cross‑platform** – works on Windows, Linux, and macOS without additional native binaries.

 ## Prerequisites

-Before implementing the solution, ensure you have the following:

-1. **Required Libraries:** Install Java Development Kit (JDK) on your machine and include GroupDocs.Conversion for Java in your project.
+1. **Java Development Kit (JDK) 8+** installed.
-2. **Environment Setup Requirements:** Use a suitable IDE like IntelliJ IDEA or Eclipse with Maven configured for dependency management.
+2. **Maven** for dependency management (or Gradle if you prefer).
-3. **Knowledge Prerequisites:** Have basic understanding of Java programming and familiarity with handling dependencies via Maven.
+3. Basic knowledge of Java and Maven project structure.
+4. Access to a **GroupDocs.Conversion** license (trial or paid).

 ## Setting Up GroupDocs.Conversion for Java

-Integrate the GroupDocs.Conversion library into your Java project using Maven.
-Follow these steps:

-**Maven Configuration:**
+### Maven Configuration (groupdocs maven dependency)

-Add the following repository and dependency configurations in your `pom.xml` file:
+Add the repository and dependency to your `pom.xml`:

 ```xml
 <repositories>